Tanmay2006-Tech/face-id-blockchain/README.md

 ✓ VERIFIED — record #0 on-chain matches the local payload exactly.
 ```

-This provides an end-to-end verification path from the original face scan to the blockchain record.
+This gives an end-to-end verification path from the original face scan all the way to the on-chain record.

 ## 🔐 Tamper-Evident Design

-The system generates two important hashes — `SHA-256(face encoding)` and `SHA-256(canonical match payload)` — which are recorded on-chain.
+The system generates two hashes — `SHA-256(face encoding)` and `SHA-256(canonical match payload)` — which are recorded on-chain.
 The complete payload itself is stored on IPFS.

 ```text
 Local Face Encoding ──▶ SHA-256 ──▶ Blockchain Record